on this page

 In this case, you can’t make the employer deduction because Johanna’s net pay falls below the PEA.
 You need to notify us of the variation.

 A salary sacrifice arrangement is when an employee agrees to give up part of their salary or wages.
-Employees give these up in return for employer provided benefits of a similar value.
+Employees do this in return for employer provided benefits of a similar value.

 You’ve been asked to deduct $398.00 in child support each fortnight from Susan’s pay.